 Update on an article published in the Q3 2019 edition of The Source.

-In January 2019, the Food and Drug Administration (FDA) sent out a warning letter to physicians and healthcare providers regarding a late-mortality safety signal with paclitaxel-coated balloons and stents, says Robin Cunningham, MSN, RN, Director of Clinical Research at HealthTrust.
+In January 2019, the Food and Drug Administration (FDA) sent out a warning letter to physicians and healthcare providers regarding a late-mortality safety signal with paclitaxel-coated balloons and stents, says Robin Cunningham, MSN, RN, former Director of Clinical Research at HealthTrust.
 In August, they released their official recommendations regarding the use of these products.

 “The panel unanimously agreed that the short-term benefits of paclitaxel-coated devices for peripheral arterial disease continue to outweigh the risks,” Cunningham says.
 “Patients who have received these devices had good outcomes for the most part, and for that reason, devices will remain available on the market.”